Ouranosinc/xclim/CONTRIBUTING.rst

 .. note::

-    When building the documentation, the defaults behaviour is to run all notebooks.
-Due to their complexity, this is a very computationally demanding task.
+    When building the documentation, the default behaviour is to evaluate notebooks ('`nbsphinx_execute = "auto"`'), rather than simply parse the content ('`nbsphinx_execute = "never"`').
+Due to their complexity, this is a very computationally demanding task and should only be performed when necessary (i.e.: when the notebooks have been modified).

     In order to speed up documentation builds, setting a value for the environment variable "`SKIP_NOTEBOOKS`" (e.g. "`$ export SKIP_NOTEBOOKS=1`") will prevent the notebooks from being evaluated on all subsequent "`$ tox -e docs`" or "`$ make docs`" invocations.